 What is metoprolol?

-- Metoprolol is used to treat many conditions such as after a heart attack (to prevent heart damage), heart failure, high blood pressure (hypertension), and irregular heart beat.
+Metoprolol is used to treat many conditions such as after a heart attack (to prevent heart damage), heart failure, high blood pressure (hypertension), and irregular heart beat.
 It belongs to a group of medicines called beta-blockers.
 Beta-blockers work by blocking some natural chemicals in the body, to slow the heart rate and lower blood pressure.
 Metoprolol is also used to prevent migraine headaches.
 In New Zealand metoprolol comes as tablets.

 - The dose of metoprolol will be different for different people.